How Much Rent Can Americans Afford on Minimum Wage?

 Many argue that the minimum wage should provide a living wage that pays for a decent level of food, clothing, and shelter.
 If it had been indexed to the consumer price index since 1968, the minimum wage would have been $10.15 per hour in 2018.
 If it had kept pace with executive-level pay increases, it would have been $23 per hour.

 A general rule of thumb is that you should spend around 30% of your income on housing.
 If that's the case, how much housing can you afford if you're earning minimum wage?
 The answer depends on which state you live in.

 Minimum Wage and Housing

 Five more states—Alabama, Louisiana, Mississippi, South Carolina, and Tennessee—have no minimum wage.
 They default to the federal minimum wage.

-If you live in one of those 22 states, the minimum wage equates to $15,080 per year for a full-time job.
+If you live in one of those 21 states, someone who earns $7.25 an hour, working 40 hours a week, for 52 weeks of the year, would make about $15,080 per year for a full-time job.
 This works out to more than the federal poverty level for a single person, so you are not eligible for federal benefits.

 Where Could You Live on the U.S. Minimum Wage?

 If you can pay only $377 a month, you may be able to find studio apartments in rural small towns, older areas in some cities, college towns, and states with a low cost of living.

 For many people, the most feasible option for finding housing on this budget is sharing a place with roommates or renting a room in someone's home.